vizui/designpatterns/docs/content/patterns/components/formControls.md

 Users need to specify which option(s) from a set are applicable/valid/true based on a label.

 #### Description
-A set of Checkboxes are used when a user is able to select none, one, or multiple options.
-A single checkbox is used when a user is able to select or not select an option.
+- A set of checkboxes are used when a user is able to select none, one, or multiple options
+- A single checkbox is used when a user is able to select or not select an option

-#### Basic functionality
-- When clicked, a checkbox's state toggles between unchecked and checked.
+- When clicked, a checkbox's state toggles between unchecked and checked
-- Checkboxes can have an indeterminate state that is set based on external interactions (e.g., indicating that some but not all items in a collection are selected).
+- Checkboxes can have an indeterminate state that is set based on external interactions (e.g., indicating that some but not all items in a collection are selected)
-- Checkbox labels should use sentence casing.
+- Checkbox labels should use sentence casing
+- Use concise labels
+- Align vertically when possible
+- Align in shorter columns if there are many options
-- The selected state of a checkbox should ideally indicate a positive action, and may require the rephrasing of the label.
-E.g. a label `Send me weekly reminders`, vs. `Do not send me weekly reminders`
+- The selected state of a checkbox should ideally indicate something 'positive' and may require the rephrasing of the label (e.g., `Send me weekly reminders`, vs. `Do not send me weekly reminders`)
+- Ensure there is adequate spacing between adjacent fields and radio/checkbox groups

 #### Vertical
 [preview]